Irreversible entropy production, from quantum to classical: Quantum dynamics and the classical limit

 Next we integrate by parts.
 Boundary terms are assumed to vanish as $P_t(x)\to 0$ for $x\to \pm \infty$.
 Moreover, using the definition of $J(x)$, together with the fact that $P_\text{th} \propto e^{-\beta V(x)}$, one may verify that

 Therefore Eq.~\eqref{PhaseSpace_classical_sigma_KL} becomes

-which is the same result in Ref.~\cite{Seifert2012}.
-This has a neat physical interpretation: the quantity $v(x) = J(x)/P(x)$ can be interpreted as a velocity in phase-space.
+which is the same result as in Ref.~\cite{Seifert2012}.
+This has a clear physical interpretation: the quantity $v(x) = J(x)/P(x)$ can be interpreted as a velocity in phase-space.
 The entropy production~\eqref{PhaseSpace_classical_J2} is thus seen to be associated with a mean-squared velocity.
 Thus, by construction, it is always non-negative and null if and only if the current itself vanishes.
+A method for estimating $\dot{\Sigma}$ using machine learning on the stochastic trajectory $x(t)$ was recently put forth in~\cite{Seif2021}.

 Finally, it is also worth mentioning that this approach, where Eq.~\eqref{PhaseSpace_classical_sigma_KL} is taken as the starting point for defining the entropy production, is not always possible, in particular when the system is connected to multiple baths.
 We chose to present it here, nonetheless, because it attributes a clear information-theoretic meaning to the entropy production, specially in light of the discussion in Sec.~\ref{sec:Qgen}.